What is nail fungus? How do we catch it? How to cure it?

 How do I know if I have yeast infection?

 With the naked eye, the podiatrist can have a strong suspicion of nail fungus based on the characteristics of your nail.
 However, a culture is necessary to confirm this diagnosis.
 This culture will also allow your podiatrist to prescribe the appropriate treatment.
-Here are other common dermatological problems on the feet.

 Am I at risk?